 Maybe you are a history buff, or perhaps you just want to know more about the city you will soon call home?
 Whatever the case, Keego Harbor has a fascinating history and beautiful city motto “Heart of the Lakes.”

 Where is Keego Harbor, Michigan you ask?
 Located in Oakland County, Michigan, Keego Harbor is a small town with humble beginnings.
 Fun fact: this Michigan city is the third-smallest in the entire state.
 With that being said, Keego Harbor, MI actually has a lot to offer its residents and visitors.

 For starters, this small city’s motto, attributed to several nearby lakes, makes it clear that boat life is more than just a fun phrase.
 Here, residents take full advantage of Cass Lake, Union Lake, and Upper Straits Lake.
 Moreover, this city is not far away from Sylvan Lake and Dollar Lake.

 Of course, this amazing city was not always an outdoor recreation and watersports mecca.
 In fact, life in Keego Harbor in the early 1800s was more focused on farming, fishery, domestic work, merchants, and trade skills.
-Nevertheless, there were a few well-off individuals who frequented these parts strictly for a little R&R. THat being said, let’s not get too far ahead of ourselves, let’s start at the beginning.
+Nevertheless, there were a few well-off individuals who frequented these parts strictly for a little R&R. That being said, let’s not get too far ahead of ourselves.
+Let us start at the beginning.

 1900s to 1950s